A group of moms on Facebook built an island of good-faith vaccine debate in a sea of misinformation

 Surgeon General Vivek Murthy issues advisory on dangers of health misinformation amid rise in coronavirus cases

 The big tech companies have also made significant changes to their moderation policies during the pandemic.
 Last year, Facebook, Twitter and YouTube all said that posts promoting fake treatments for covid would be taken down.
-And they’ve worked with the U.S. Centers for Disease Control and Prevention as well as the World Health Organization to append links to authoritative information on any post they deem to be about covid or vaccines.
+And they’ve worked with the Centers for Disease Control and Prevention and World Health Organization to append links to authoritative information on any post they deem to be about covid or vaccines.
 YouTube also has begun working with hospital groups to create new video series that offer authoritative medical information in response to popular health-related searches.

 Yet online misinformation has proved resilient.
 A study published earlier this month by researchers at Yale University found that Twitter users learn over time to tweet more “expressions of moral outrage” when such tweets generate more likes and retweets.
 “Even if platform designers do not intend to amplify moral outrage,” the authors wrote, “design choices aimed at satisfying other goals such as profit maximization via user engagement can indirectly affect moral behavior because outrage-provoking content draws high engagement.”